Tom Cat: Voice actors

 In The Tom and Jerry Show (1975), Tom was voiced by John Stephenson.
 Lou Scheimer voiced him in The Tom and Jerry Comedy Show in 1980–1982.
 Frank Welker voiced him in Tom and Jerry Kids in 1990–1993.
 Other voice actors include Richard Kind (in Tom and Jerry: The Movie), Jeff Bergman (in a Cartoon Network Latin America bumper and a Boomerang UK bumper), Alan Marriott (in Tom and Jerry in Fists of Furry), Jeff Bennett (in Tom and Jerry: The Magic Ring), Marc Silk (in Tom and Jerry in War of the Whiskers), Bill Kopp (in Tom and Jerry: Blast Off to Mars and Tom and Jerry: The Fast and the Furry), Spike Brandt (in The Karate Guard, Tom and Jerry: A Nutcracker Tale, Tom and Jerry Meet Sherlock Holmes, Tom and Jerry and the Wizard of Oz, Tom and Jerry: Robin Hood and His Merry Mouse, Tom and Jerry's Giant Adventure, Tom and Jerry: The Lost Dragon, Tom and Jerry: Spy Quest, Tom and Jerry: Back to Oz, and Tom and Jerry: Willy Wonka and the Chocolate Factory), and Don Brown (in Tom and Jerry Tales).
 In The Tom and Jerry Show (2014 TV series), his vocal effects are provided by the show's sound designer Rich Danhakl and archival recordings of William Hanna from the original theatrical shorts.
-In Tom & Jerry (2021 film), his voice was provided by Kaiji Tang and archived recordings of William Hanna.
+In the 2021 live-action animated film Tom & Jerry, his voice was provided by Kaiji Tang and archived recordings of William Hanna.

-On 18 November 2021, it was confirmed that Eric Bauza would be voicing the character in the 2022 fighting game, MultiVersus, which establishes Tom's original given name "Jasper" to be his middle name.
+On November 18, 2021, it was confirmed that Eric Bauza would be voicing the character in the 2022 fighting game, MultiVersus, which establishes Tom's original given name "Jasper" to be his middle name.
 Additionally, William Hanna's archival audio recordings (usually Tom's iconic screams as a death scream sound) are also used in the game.
+In Cartoon Network in Japan's Tom and Jerry shorts, Tom was voiced by Megumi Aratake.